twilliams9397/eng89_python_oop/README.md

 # Python OOP
+- object oriented programming
+- makes use of variable, methods and functions
+- a method is a function called within a class
 ## Four Pillars of OOP
+- Abstraction
+- Inheritance
+- Encapsulation
+- Polymorphism
 ### Functions and good practice of functions
 ```python
 # creating a function